 Thirty-nine states or entities have indicated that arbitration is offered in their system.
 Arbitration concerns especially commercial and (intellectual) property disputes.
 On a less common basis, in Malta, arbitration is mandatory in cases related to traffic accidents which do not exceed €11600 in value and which do not include bodily injury and disputes regarding water and electricity bills.
 In Russian Federation, arbitration covers collective labour disputes.
 In Hungary, arbitration may also cover sport disputes and in Netherlands, construction cases.
 The organisation of arbitration can be very different from one country to another.
 Permanent arbitration tribunals are often attached to Commercial Chambers (i.e. Finland, Hungary) or offered by (lawyers') associations (i.e. Hungary).
-In Slovakia, a permanent arbitration court may be established by legal persons with the authorisation of the Ministry of Justice.
-Arbitration is mostly regulated through special arbitration laws, but may also be introduced in the civil procedure codes (Bulgaria, Estonia, Romania and Turkey).
+In Slovakia, a permanent arbitration is mostly regulated through special arbitration laws, but may also be introduced in the civil procedure codes (Bulgaria, Estonia, Romania and Turkey).
 It may be based under the UNCITRAL model-Law on International Commercial Arbitration (Ireland).
 Furthermore, some states have specified that the decision pronounced by an arbitrator is generally final and enforceable (Bosnia and Herzegovina).
 The decision can be challenged before the court on special grounds in Slovakia.